Construction Management Essentials Every Engineer Should Know

 4. Construction Execution

-• Monitor daily progress, quality, and safety.
+• Monitor daily progress, quality standards, and safety compliance

 5. Commissioning and Handover

-• Conduct inspections and tests.
+• Conduct inspections and tests of structural, mechanical, and electrical systems

 6. Operation and Maintenance